-Registered trade marks and registered designs are the most harmonised forms of IP rights in the EU, which means they will be the most affected by Brexit.
-The UK will remain part of the EU trade mark system throughout the transition period that ends on 31 December 2020.
-EU Trade Marks (EUTM) and Registered Community Designs (RCD) will continue to extend to the UK during this period.
-After the end of the transitional period, existing EUTMs and RCDs will no longer cover or have protection in the UK.
+Registered trade marks and registered designs are the most harmonised forms of IP rights in the EU, which means they are most affected by Brexit.
+The UK remained part of the EU trade mark system throughout the transition period which ended on 31 December 2020.
+After the end of the transition period, existing EUTMs and RCDs no longer cover or have protection in the UK.

 Irish businesses, organisations or individuals that have pending applications for an EUTM or RCD at the end of the transition period and the UK’s exit from the EU will have a period of nine months from 31 December 2020 to apply in the UK for the same protections, retaining the date of the EU application for priority purposes.
 This means that for a period of nine months from 31 December 2020, the UK government will recognise filing dates and claims to earlier priority and UK seniority recorded on the corresponding EU application.
 Applicants re-filing under the same terms for a UK equivalent right, will be required to use the normal application process for registered trade marks and registered designs in the UK and will need to meet the cost of refiling the application in accordance with the UK application fee structure.